 Applicants must possess a recognized high school diploma or its equivalent (please note that distance learning degrees/diplomas do not satisfy this requirement for New York State residents).
 Verification must be supplied to the Admissions Office.
 Home-schooled applicants should refer to the Home-Schooled Students page.
 Applicants with a CDOS credential or IEP certificate/diploma will not be accepted.
 These students are advised to take the GED or TASC exam.
 A score of 2700 or better on the TASC exam or a 2500 or better on the GED exam is needed for consideration.

 Individual program requirements must be satisfied as indicated.

-To be considered for admission into programs taught on the Alfred campus, the overall high school average must be at least a 76.
+To be considered for admission into programs taught on the Alfred campus, the minimum required cumulative high school GPA is a 78.
 For programs taught in the School of Applied Technology, Wellsville campus, the overall average must be a 74 to be considered.
 Applicants with averages lower than these but greater than 72 may be considered with additional documentation.
 Applicants who do not meet specified program requirements but who show potential for success may be considered for admission through the Alfred State Opportunity Program (ASOP) or the Educational Opportunity Program (EOP).
 High school students with averages 72 or below will be denied admission.

 Transfer applicants must possess a 2.0 cumulative grade point average as well as a grade of C or better in each course taken during the most recent semester of attendance.
 Individuals with less than a 2.0 cumulative grade point average may be considered with additional documentation.